 SO – these raspberry coconut bites.
 They’re as delicious as they sound!
 They were born out of pure experimentation, one morning while I was wanting to try making something different than my standard coconut cream larabars, but keeping with the naturally sweetened theme.
 I truly love raspberries, but if you’re more partial to a different fruit, you could easily swap it for something else.

 These bites are really balls, but it just bothered me too much to call them “raspberry coconut balls”.
-So, they’re bites.
+So, they’re bites, but also breakfast balls.
+Balls, bites.
+Whatevs!
 They’re portable, but best right out of the fridge as they will soften up over an hour or so.
 They’re also a perfect breakfast for your wee ones, or a midday snack for you.

-A few hours before you begin making these balls, measure out 1 cup of frozen raspberries in a small bowl, and thaw at room temperature, keeping all of the liquid that it leaves behind.
+A few hours before you begin making these raspberry coconut bites, measure out 1 cup of frozen raspberries in a small bowl, and thaw at room temperature, keeping all of the liquid that it leaves behind.
 This liquid will help keep the balls nice and moist.

 Along with the raspberries and subsequent liquid, you’ll be throwing in Medjool dates, almond butter, coconut and rolled oats into your food processor.
 I love my KitchenAid food processor; I use it almost daily – and it’s red!!
 Mix all of your ingredients together on low, then allow the dough to firm up a bit in your fridge (about 10 minutes) before rolling into balls.